phetsims/qa/documentation/qa-book.md

 ### 4.9: PhETTest

 [PhETTest](https://bayes.colorado.edu/dev/phettest/) contains up-to-date versions of the sim with latest code changes made by the developers.
 When a developer asks for something to be checked on main, this is where you will go to do that for the most part.
 PhETMarks serves a similar purpose with more options in case you need to test something more involved like PhET-iO.
 When you open the website, do so in incognito mode to ensure you aren’t looking at an old version of a sim.
 Make sure all of the common code repos are up to date, as well as the sim you want to look at.
-You can press the "pull" button to update one repo, or the "Pull All" button at the top to update everything.
+You can press the " pull" button to update one repo, or the "Pull All" button at the top to update everything.
 To quickly check a sim, click the link with the sim in the title.
 To build a version of the simulation, click "build", and then click "Built Version" when the process finishes.

 ### 4.10: App Testing